solana-foundation/developer-content/docs/toolkit/projects/existing-project.md

 sidebarSortOrder: 7
 sidebarLabel: Existing Projects
 description:
-  "How to add an existing project to a create solana program scaffold"
+  "How to add an existing project to Solana project scaffold using the 'create-solana-program' tool."
 keywords:
   - solana program development
   - create solana program